Garlic

 USDA Planting Zone: 4–8

-Special Notes: Excellent flavor and good storage capability.
-Matures in about 240-270 days.
+Special Notes: Excellent flavor and long storage capability.
+Matures in about 240–270 days.

 This guide provides information on when to start seeds inside, direct seed, and transplant starter plants in the different regions of Florida.